-The ”dialogue” between these two sensorial voice-and-visibilty instances is where another parallell to psychoanalysis’ talking-cure performatively happens in A Heart of Stone.
-Here lies the aesthetically and therapeutically successful negotiaton between the two extremes of my theoretical segment and its research questions: (1) The phrasal power of combination little by litle exerts the rudiments of a story-line to be understood as meaningful and turned into encoded knowledge (but is it Ellen’s lived and perceived story, or is it the product of the power of encoded knowledge?).
-(2) The massively active and rapidly shifting imaging power of rupture, of not yet encoded, speechless images, memories, intertexts, and modern media, somehow resound repetitively with each other and work as substitutes and triggering instances for the innermost repressed memories, images and emotions. – The outcome of the cure-through-dialogue compositional form is that the imaging power gets interspersed with, establishes likenesses to, and momentarily provides sensual material repetitions of indiviuated, self-perceived materials that are repressed, and bring them onto the threshold of sayability and consciousness.
-Their crevices creatively open up for visibility (to Ellen, to the implied author, and to readers) – a visibility of lived and experienced matter that she has kept repressed for 25 years.
+The ”dialogue” between these two sensorial voice-and-visibility instances is where another parallell to psychoanalysis’ talking-cure happens in A Heart of Stone.
+Here lies the aesthetically and therapeutically successful negotiaton between the two extremes of my theoretical sectiont and its research questions: (1) The phrasal power of combination little by litle exerts the rudiments of a story-line to be understood as meaningful and turned into encoded knowledge whether or not it is actually Ellen’s life story, or the product of the power of narrative (2) The massively active and rapidly shifting imaging power of rupture, of not yet encoded, speechless images, memories, intertexts, and modern media, somehow resound repetitively with each other and work as substitutes and triggering instances of the innermost repressed memories, images and emotions. – The outcome of the cure-through-dialogue compositional form is that the imaging power gets interspersed with momentarily provides sensual material repetitions of individually, perceived materials that are repressed, and bring them onto the threshold of sayability.
+Their crevices creatively open up for visibility (to Ellen, to the implied author, and to readers) – a visibility of lived and experienced matter that she has kept repressed for twenty-five years.

-In tentative conclusion
+In conclusion

-This concludes the discussion of my first research question raised initially (What can aesthetic narrative and aesthetic use of media achieve in relation to the understanding of and the therapeutic healing, or self-therapuetic processing, of mental trauma?). – It is time to attempt to formulate an answer to the second problem question I raised: What qualities of aesthetic or literary, and medial language is apt to capture, repeat and make accessible for productive, creative understanding the chaotically repressed, condensed or substituted sensual impressions, memories, images and strong emotions of a severely stricken, traumatised life?
+This concludes the discussion of my first research question raised initially (What can aesthetic narrative and aesthetic use of media achieve in relation to the understanding of and the therapeutic healing, or self-therapeutic processing, of mental trauma?). – It is time to attempt to formulate an answer to the second question I raised: What qualities of aesthetic or literary, and medial language is apt to capture the chaotically condensed or substituted sensual impressions, memories, images and strong emotions of a severely traumatised life?
 What is aesthetically performative prose-fictional language?

-My answer would be that it is a language and represented media that act textually: they do what they say, and they truly install.
-Or as in performative memory constructions: by the impacts of sudden shifts and repetitions, they truly re-install into the world – and yet anew – sensorial, lived, and experienced images, yet that still are without full phrasing.
+My answer would be that it is a language that actst textually: it does what it says.
+Or, as in performative memory constructions: by the impacts of sudden shifts and repetitions, it truly re-installs into the world – and yet anew – sensorial, lived, and experienced images, yet that still are without full phrasing.
 These are images which either were not there before, or that have been expelled (repressed) from the world, and now become creatively reinstated, by sensorially imaging repetition.
-This is so, while theories of speech acts and performatives teach us that the creativity or performativity of language (i.e. textual-medial action – not primarily anthropomorphic action) depends on the installation of elements endowed with deictic-shifter functions and their iterability.
-“Deictic shifters” simply means elements that are placeholders in language, textual components that are there in their fullest sensorial presence (Austin 1975; Jakobson 1957): ”I am, you are, they are here, and hold this place”.
-But at the same time: ”this material thing here, this phenomenon here, sensorially holds this place and that place, and you cannot circumvent us or do without us”.
+This is so, while theories of speech acts and performatives teach us that the creativity or performativity of language depends on the installation of elements endowed with deictic-shifter functions and their iterability.
+“Deictic shifters” means elements that are placeholders in language pointing to the embodied and situated nature of language use (Austin 1975; Jakobson 1957): ”I am, you are, they are here, and hold this place”.
+But at the same time: ”this phenomenon here, holds this place”.